-- What is a z-score?
-What is a p-value? - Best practices for selecting a fixed distance band value
+• What is a z-score?
+What is a p-value?

-- Introduction to Spatial Statistics

-- ArcGIS Spatial Statistics Tools

-- Performing Proper Density Analysis

-- Analyzing Patterns and Performing Advanced Cluster Analysis

-- Optimized Hot Spot Analysis Workflow
+- Introduction to Spatial Statistics Measuring Geographic Distributions - Introduction to Spatial Statistics Performing Proper Density Analysis - Introduction to Spatial Statistics Analyzing Patterns - Introduction to Spatial Statistics Mapping Clusters Part 1 & 2 - Optimized Hot Spot Analysis Workflow - Introduction to Space-Time Analysis

-- Exercise 16: Where are Tornado Occurrences Intense: From Heat Maps to Hot Spots, Cold Spots, and Outliers - Exercise 17: Analyzing Crime with Spatial Statistics - Homework 9: Analyzing Traffic Accidents in Space and Time - Discussion 3 The Subjectivity of Maps - Quiz Module 9
+- Exercise 16 Where Are Tornado Occurrences Intense: From Heat Maps to Hot Spots, Cold Spots, and Outliers - Exercise 17 Analyzing Crime with Spatial Statistics - Homework 9 Analyzing Traffic Accidents in Space and Time - Discussion 3 The Subjectivity of Maps - Quiz 9

-MODULE 10: FREE AND OPEN SOURCE SOFTWARE (QGIS) AND DATA
+MODULE 10: FREE AND OPEN SOURCE SOFTWARE (QGIS) AND DATA (NOT REQUIRED)